-The ACE is typically open Monday through Thursday from 8 a.m. to 5 p.m. and Friday 8 a.m. to 3 p.m.
-During semester breaks, holidays, and the summer, hours may vary.
-The ACE is located on the second floor of Building A inside the library.
-For additional information, contact the ACE at 910.755.7334.
+BCC's Tutoring and Academic Assistance Center is located in the Learning Resource Center, Building A (second floor) and is open Monday through Thursday from 8 a.m. to 5 p.m. and Friday 8 a.m. to 3 p.m.
+Hours may vary during semester breaks, holidays, and summer months.
+For additional information, 910.755.7334.